Deltares/iMOD-Documentation/docs/qgis_user_manual.rst

 .. figure:: screenshots/qgis/time-series-mesh.png

     The Time series widget and map canvas for a mesh.
+The red crosses indicate the location of the plotted time-series.

 .. note:: A known issue with a multiple monitor setup is that the grid behind the plot might be plotted way off.